Djain318/Google-Summer-of-Code-2024-VLC_Report/README.md

 <br>

 **Key Takeaways:**
-- Gained understanding of <b> signals and slots, state machines </b>, and various components of the player view.
+- Gained understanding of **signals and slots, state machines**, and various components of the player view.
 - Found the control bar complex but intriguing.
-- Learned and applied <b>SOLID principles<b> to improve code quality.
+- Learned and applied **SOLID** principles to improve code quality.
 <br>

 #### 📌 July 12 : Mid - Term Evaluations
+By the mid-term evaluations, I had completed a significant task and submitted it to my mentor.
+This task was extensive and provided valuable learning opportunities.
+I received constructive feedback from my mentor, which highlighted both strengths and areas for improvement.
+I took this feedback seriously and made a concerted effort to address the suggestions and integrate the improvements into my subsequent tasks.
+This approach significantly enhanced my performance and contributed to my overall growth during the project.

 <br>

 #### ✔ Task 2 : Add Support for `no-qt-bgcone`
 The feature allows to hide the artwork and cone placeholder in the Player View.
 This can be activated from extended settings or from Command Line using `--no-qt-bgcone`

 #### [MR!14: [GSoC'24] Add Support for `--no-qt-bgcone`](https://code.videolan.org/Thrillseekr/vlc/-/merge_requests/14)